bitcointranscripts/tstbtc/Readme.md

 ## Usage

-`tstbtc transcribe {source_file/url} {directory}` transcribe the given source
+`tstbtc transcribe {source_file/url}` transcribe the given source

 Suported sources:
-  - YouTube videos
-  - YouTube playlists
+  - YouTube videos and playlists
   - Local and remote audio files
+  - JSON files containing individual sources

 Note:
-- The `directory` is the bitcointranscripts directory that you want to associate the transcript with
 - The https links need to be wrapped in quotes when running the command on zsh

 To include optional metadata in your transcript, you can add the following
 parameters:

+- `--loc`: Add the location in the bitcointranscripts hierarchy that you want to associate the transcript [default: "misc"]
 - `-t` or `--title`: Add the title for the resulting transcript (required for audio files)
 - `-d` or `--date`: Add the event date to transcript's metadata in format 'yyyy-mm-dd'
 - can be used multiple times: